 - a) When a unit is programmed to Slave mode it enters the Remote mode with Local Lockout.
 In this mode, the front panel controls are disabled to prevent accidental setting change (refer to Sec.
-7.2.7 for details). - b) The Slave units parameters will automatically set the following: - Output voltage to approximate.
+7.2.7 for details). - b) The Slave units parameters will automatically set the following: - AST On Output voltage to approximate.
 102% of rated output voltage.
-AST On Programmed Current to zero. - UVL to zero volts - OVP to its maximum value

-- OUT On

-- Foldback protection Off

-- c) The Master and Slave modes are stored in the power supply EEPROM when the AC power is Turned off.
+OUT On - Programmed Current to zero. - UVL to zero volts c) The Master and Slave modes are stored in the power supply EEPROM when the AC power is Turned off.
 The system will return to the Master/Slave mode upon re-application of AC power.